Idham Chalid: The New Order

 Following the fall of President Sukarno, he served in the Ampera Cabinet and Revised Ampera Cabinet as minister of people's welfare from July 1966 until June 1968.
 He was reappointed to the First Development Cabinet as state minister for people's welfare.
 From 1972 to 1977, he was both speaker of the People's Representative Council and chairman of the People's Consultative Assembly.

 National Hero

 Idham died in Cipete, South Jakarta on 11 July 2010 ten years after suffering a stroke.
 He was buried in the grounds of the Darul Qur`an Islamic Boarding School complex in Cisarua, Bogor.
 He was named a National Hero of Indonesia based on 113/TK/Tahun Presidential Decree No. 2011 dated 7 November 2011.
 He became the third Banjarese to receive the title.

 Following the issuance of Presidential Decree No. 31 of 5 September 2016, Bank Indonesia introduced seven new banknote designs featuring national heroes.
 Idham Chalid's face is featured on the obverse of the Rp 5,000 banknote.
+Idham Chalid's face is also featured on the newer 2022 series.